Tham Luang cave rescue: Legacy

 After the forest park was reopened on 16 November 2018, thousands of tourists flocked to the site, but they were not allowed inside the cave as work was under way on creating a living museum dedicated to the rescue.
 The cave was officially opened to the public 12 months later, on 1 November 2019, in an inauguration ceremony attended by monks, Thai government officials and forest rangers.
 This was the first time since the rescue that tourists had been allowed to enter the cave itself, although there was a limit of twenty people at a time, and they were only permitted to visit the main entrance cavern.
 At around the same time, Tham Luang was upgraded from a forest park to a national park in view of its enhanced status as a tourist hotspot.
 Forestry officials said that prior to the rescue, around 40,000 tourists had visited the area each year, but more than 1 million had visited since the park reopened the previous November.

 On 24 June 2023, a ceremony was held in front of the Tham Luang cave to mark the fifth anniversary of the search and rescue mission.
 The cave system was then reopened in phases for public access and adventure tourism.
 The first two chambers were opened to the public in July 2023, with large groups guided as far as Chamber 1 multiple times a day, while smaller groups could visit Chamber 2 on pre-booked guided tours.
 Limited tours to the third chamber, which served as the hub of the rescue operation, began in December 2023.
 Accompanied by licensed tour guides, small numbers of tourists can experience the obstacles encountered by the rescue teams and understand the extremely complicated rescue work that was carried out in July 2018.
 The equipment used by the divers, including ropes, cables and oxygen tubes, remains untouched as exhibits for the visitors to view for themselves.
 The area after Chamber 3 remains closed to the public, but there are plans to open it up further in the future for more experienced cavers to explore.
 Back at the cave entrance, display boards give details of the rescue operation, and some of the bicycles are still standing where the boys left them on the day they entered the cave.

-Following the incident, cave-diving was incorporated into the training regime for Thailand's Navy SEALs to better prepare them for similar emergencies.
+Following the rescue, cave-diving was incorporated into the training regime for Thailand's Navy SEALs to better prepare them for similar emergencies.
 As three of the boys and their assistant coach were stateless, officials promised that the four would be granted Thai citizenship within six months, and this happened on 26 September 2018.
 The Thai government vowed to end statelessness by 2024.